semk/semk/README.md

 Hello there,

-I'm Sreejith Kesavan, a Staff Software Engineer working at [Nutanix, Inc.](https://nutanix.com).
+I'm Sreejith Kesavan, a Staff Software Engineer working at [Nutanix](https://nutanix.com).

 I generally write code in Python and Go.